About EGSH

 Step 5 — Receive the Real Estate Valuation e-Certificate via email.

-Processing time: instant for residential units and attached villas; five working days for all other property types (DLD).
+Processing time: instant for residential units and attached villas through the DLD smart valuation system.
+Five working days for all other property types, including vacant land, commercial buildings, hotels, and agricultural land (DLD).

 Via the Dubai REST App or Dubai Now App

-The DLD also provides a digital application channel through the Dubai REST App and the Dubai Now App.
+The DLD also provides a digital application channel.
 The process is as follows:

 Step 1 — Log in and select the Property Valuation service.